Jama Mosque, Mumbai

-The Jama Masjid (जामा मस्जिद) is a Sunni Friday mosque, located in the Kalbadevi neighbourhood, near Crawford Market in the South Mumbai region of Mumbai, in the state of Maharashtra, India.
-The mosque was completed in stages during the 19th century, in the Indo-Islamic style.
+The Jama Masjid (जामा मशीद) is a Sunni Mosque, located in the Kalbadevi, near Crawford Market South Mumbai, Maharashtra, India.
+The mosque was completed in stages during the 19th century, in the Indo-Islamic architecture.

 The Muslim community of Mumbai possesses 89 mosques, of which eight are affiliated with the Bohra tradition, two with the Khoja tradition, one with the Mughals, and the remaining with the Sunni tradition.